 Glasson had not come forward with her identity initially.
 More than 10,000 people working at Google read Glasson’s memo before they knew who wrote it.
 Significantly, several Google employees rallied in her support, even though they did not know the identity of the woman who wrote the memo.

 However, Glasson has since decided to come forward and attach her name to the memo.
 She hopes to raise funds to support her claim and fight against the alleged pregnancy discrimination she experienced.

 Pregnancy discrimination in the workplace is illegal.
 An employer cannot treat an employee differently because of her pregnancy status.
 In fact, the State of New Jersey has some of the strongest laws in the country to protect pregnant women from discrimination!
 The New Jersey Law Against Discrimination (NJLAD) protects pregnant employees from pregnancy discrimination in the workplace.
 If you believe you might have a claim for pregnancy discrimination, we are here to help.

 Let us help you.
-At McOmber & McOmber, P.C., we are dedicated to fighting against any form of discrimination in the workplace.
-The Pregnancy discrimination lawyers at McOmber & McOmber, P.C. can help you.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
-We represent all clients in Middletown, Cherry Hill, and throughout New Jersey.
+At McOmber McOmber & Luber, P.C., we are dedicated to fighting against any form of discrimination in the workplace.
+The Pregnancy discrimination lawyers at McOmber McOmber & Luber, P.C. can help you.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.